chargehive/configuration/docs/readme.md

 # ChargeHive Operation Overview
 Here is a basic overview of how ChargeHive attempts Charges.

-First an [Initiator or Scheduler](#schedulers) is selected based on the charge information.
+First an [Initiator or Scheduler](#schedulers) is selected based on the Charge information.
-This Initiator of Scheduler has an Attempt Config defined within it which will determine the [Connector or Connector Pool](#connectors) that will be used for this Charge.
+Each Initiator or Scheduler has an *Attempt Config* defined within it which will determine the [Connector or Connector Pool](#connectors) that will be used for this Charge.

-This Attempt Config has an `overridePoolConnectorIds` property.
+This *Attempt Config* has an `overridePoolConnectorIds` property.

 If this is set the Attempt Config will return the specific Connectors set in this property.

-If this is not set the Attempt Config will determine a Connector Pool to use based on the Selector Properties on Connector Pools matching the Properties on the Charge.
+If this is not set the Attempt Config will determine a Connector Pool to use based on the [Selector](#configuration-selectors) Properties on Connector Pools matching the Properties on the Charge:

 ![overview image](img/ChargeHiveOverview.png "Overview of the ChargeHive process")